taolicd/taolicd.github.io/_posts/blog/2019-08-08-Intro_API_blog.md

 Here is a collection of interesting public APIs [https://github.com/public-apis/public-apis](https://github.com/public-apis/public-apis).
 On this page, the Auth column identifies whether authorization is required for using the corresponding API.

-Here is an example Google Book API, which allows you to get public data for books based on ISBN without authorization.
-Take a close look at the isbn in this URL [https://www.googleapis.com/books/v1/volumes?q=isbn:0747532699](https://www.googleapis.com/books/v1/volumes?q=isbn:0747532699).
-You can change the ISBN number to get results for a different book.

 ##  What can you use APIs for?